cellsjs/piscosour/shots/pull/default/info.md

-# Example of empty pipeline document
+# Example of empty step document

 Hello this is cell-lifecycle, is a tool for continuous delivery